VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 max("a", "d") // returns "d"
 ```

 But what to do if you use strong typed language?
 Well, it depends on chosen language.
-We consider popular now day strong typed languages.
+We'll consider popular now day strong typed languages: Go, C++, Java, C#, Kotlin, Swift. **//TODO: links?!**

 For every considered language we will answer following questions:
 * How does generics work under the hood?